A low-order automatic domain splitting approach for nonlinear uncertainty mapping: The da -based nli

-Like its individual terms, the matrix $[\bm{J}]$ is the sum of a constant part $\bm{\bar{J}}$ plus a first order term $\delta\bm{J}$.
+Like its individual terms, the matrix $[\bm{J}]$ is the sum of a constant part $\bm{\bar{J}}$ plus a first-order term $\delta\bm{J}$.
 The constant term $\bar{\bm{J}}$ is the Jacobian associated with the nominal solution $\bar{\bm{x}}$, and can be computed by considering null deviations, i.e.